Ketcomp/account/enterprise-tutorial.md

 {: #create_enterprise_tutorial}
 {: step}

 Enterprises are created from an existing Subscription account.
 When you create the enterprise, the account is added to the enterprise hierarchy.
-Billing transitions to being managed by the enterprise, but its users and resources remain the same and are completely unaffected.
+Billing transitions change to being managed by the enterprise, but its users and resources remain the same and are completely unaffected.
 For a complete description of account impacts, see [Creating an enterprise](/docs/account?topic=account-create-enterprise).

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Enterprise**, and click **Create**.
 2. Enter the name of your company, such as Example Corp, to identify your enterprise.